| |

 jurisdiction in Canada that has a declining number of children

-— The provincial Aboriginal child population is increasing
+in care. — The provincial Aboriginal child population is increasing

 while the non-Aboriginal provincial child population continues